tariqahmed1912/internship-kloudle/docs/vm_setup.md

 The aim of this section is to set up VMs running Ubuntu Server.

 ### **Setting up VMs**
-For the lab setup, I created 2 VMs running Ubuntu 18.04 LTS on VirtualBox.
+For the lab setup, create 2 VMs running Ubuntu 18.04 LTS on VirtualBox.
 One VM is for Jenkins deployment and the other is a production server for deploying DVNA via Jenkins pipeline.

 I followed this [documentation](https://hibbard.eu/install-ubuntu-virtual-box/) upto `Up and Running with SSH` step, for installing Ubuntu on both the VMs.
 In the blog, they used a `Bridged` connection for enabling VM-to-VM and host-to-VM communication.
 Although this connection was initially working fine, the connectivity between the two VMs would very often get dropped for a couple of minutes.
 So to solve this issue, I instead used 2 adaptors; one for NAT and the other a Host-only network.